-The of the
+The Anatomy of the Ear

 The ear is made up of three distinct parts; the outer ear, the middle ear, and the inner ear.
 The outer ear is composed of the pinna, which is the visible part of the ear, and the ear canal which leads to the eardrum.
-The middle ear is comprised of three small bones, known as the ossicles, that transmit vibrations from the eardrum to the inner ear.
+The middle ear is comprised of three small bones, known as the ossicles, that transmit sound vibrations from the eardrum to the inner ear.
 The inner ear is filled with fluid and houses the cochlea, which is responsible for converting sound vibrations into electrical signals that are sent to the brain for interpretation.

 How We Hear